 A Massive mural honoring Partridge that graces Uptown Marysville is yet another stop on the trail.

 Want more covered bridge experiences?
-There are are a few Dine on a Covered Bridge experiences, which feature twinkling lights, live music, and local food, wine and craft beer.
-Tickets for these lunch and dinner events are very limited and available at DineonaCoveredBridge.com.
+There are are a few Dine on a Covered Bridge experiences.
+These feature twinkling lights, live music, and local food, wine and craft beer.

 Covered Bridges in Marysville and Union County